antfu/antfu.me/pages/posts/ai-qrcode.md

 Join my [Discord Server](https://chat.antfu.me) and let's explore more together!

+If you want to learn more about the refining process, go check my new blog post: [**Refining AI Generated QR Code**](/posts/ai-qrcode-refine).

 ## References

 Here are the list of resources for easier reference.